leoliu49/RapidRoute/README.md

 2. Java 1.8+ (http://www.oracle.com/technetwork/java/javase/downloads/)
 3. RapidWright (https://github.com/Xilinx/RapidWright)
 4. Vivado 2018.1+ to actually make it useful
+**Place this repository in the same folder as your RapidWright repo**

 ### Linux
 Source the env.sh file at the root of the repository, passing in the path to RapidWright directory